cajhin/capsicain/README.md

 - Powerful modfier combos
   Can do keycombos with all 15 modifiers with a single one-liner rule.
-  Combine Modifier-Down, Modifier-NOT-down and Modifier-tapped in one combo.
+  Combine Modifier-Down, Modifier-NOT-down, Modifier-A-OR-B-down, Modifier-tapped, Modifier-tapAndHold in one combo.

 - Simple, fast and pretty alpha key mapping, to define Workman, Colemak, Dvorak, or play with your own layout.
   Changing a key position is one character in the .ini file, [ESC]+[R] to reload and you're live.

+- Dead key system to define your own äççéñtèd characters, and how to create them.

-- Unlimited sequences (key macros) with configurable delay between keys.
+- Sequences (key macros) with configurable delay between keys.
   On the fly recording and playback of macros.
   Two dedicated macros for username / password, stored in memory only.